 - How long will it take?

-- When to do the floor when other construction is taking place
+- When to do the floor when another construction is taking place?

-Length of time the job will take, will depend on the number of repairs and when the contractor can be allowed into the warehouse to start working.
+The length of time the job will take will depend on the number of repairs and when the contractor can be allowed into the warehouse to start working.
 It will also depend on the amount of detail work required and the amount of square footage in total.
 Your contractor will usually talk with you about your scheduling and his scheduling, so be prepared to talk timelines during the estimate, or first visit.